ereekaur/finance/README.md

-$\color{red} Example  ~ 3$ The third example considers how much certain crypto currency data deviates from Brownian motion.
+$\color{red} Example  ~ 3$ This example considers how much certain crypto currency data deviates from Brownian motion.
 It is convenient to use logarithmic differences.
 Here we have data of two different hours for ethereum currency, and the histogram of logarithmic differences are